Masumi-M/iOS_ScreenShotTemplate/README.md

 # iOS_ScreenShotTemplate
 This is a screenshot template for iOS Application.
-It contains the `key` file and `pptx` file.
+It contains the `.key` file and `.pptx` file.

 ## Apple Connect Official Format
 - type: JPG or PNG (RGB)